spida45/spida45/README.md

 - 👋 Hi, I’m @spida45
-- 🐛 My short-term goal is to enter the PLA University of Defense Science and technology as a master！
+- 🐛 Master of ____?
 - 😏 To be continued...
-- 👀 I’m interested in Algrithm.
+- 👀 I’m interested in Algorithm.
-- 🌱 I’m currently learning Javascript and Python,and a bit of Golang.
+- 🌱 I’m currently learning Machine learning and natural language process.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+  -  E-mail:  spida45xin@foxmail.com

 <!---
 spida45/spida45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.